-Most of my teaching at the graduate and advanced undergraduate levels has overlapped with my main areas of research: early modern philosophy, metaphysics, and philosophy of religion.
-Recently, I have been teaching a series of graduate seminars on different topics in early modern metaphysics, including seminars on modality, ontology, evil, and idealism.
-I also frequently organize an early modern reading group for faculty and graduate students.
-Here are descriptions of a few of the courses I've offered:
+A decent amount of my teaching at the graduate and advanced undergraduate levels has overlapped with my main areas of research: early modern philosophy, metaphysics, and philosophy of religion.
+But I also teach classes on existentialism and philosophy of digital technology.
+Recently, I have been offering a series of "then and now" graduate seminars in which we look at both early modern and contemporary work on a shared topic, including idealism, the principle of sufficient reason, monism, and Spinozism.
+I will soon be co-teaching a similar style grad seminar with Kris McDaniel: "Being and Non-Being: Then and Now."
+Here are descriptions of a few of the courses I've offered in the past.

 Spinozism: Then and Now

 In this seminar, we consider several prominent reactions to Spinoza’s philosophy in the 17th, 18th, and early 20th centuries, and then examine several new forms of Spinozism that have been proposed by contemporary philosophers.

 The Principle of Sufficient Reason: Then and Now

 This seminar explores the Principle of Sufficient Reason (PSR), very roughly the thesis that everything is explicable or that there are no brute facts.
 This principle was once a central feature of early modern philosophy, but it fell out of favor for centuries.
 However, the PSR has been making something of a comeback in the past ten years.
 In this seminar, we look at both historical discussions of the PSR and its contemporary rebirth.

 This seminar explores versions of metaphysical idealism, very roughly the thesis that only minds and mind-dependent things exist.
 After considering three historical versions (as found in Berkeley, Leibniz, and Kant), we then turn to contemporary accounts to see what progress, if any, has been made in articulating and defending this family of views.